myriadrf/LimeSuiteNG/docs/gettingStarted/windows/radioconda.rst

 Conda environment is ready for use with Lime Suite NG library and any of its plugins.

 .. tip::
    Make sure that your limeSDR is compatible with the new generation library and install appropriate SDR device drivers.
+See :ref:`dev-supp-list-ref` and :ref:`driver-supp-list-ref`.

 .. _`release page`: https://github.com/ryanvolz/radioconda/releases